-High-Quality Aluminum Extrusions from Asia: Made for Your Industry
+High-Quality Aluminum Extrusions from India: Made for Your Industry

 Extrusion is a forming process for aluminum with applications in a wide range of industries.
 Aluminum profiles are used in everything from windows and doors to cars and X-ray machines.
 The extrusion process allows you to take advantage of the metal’s many benefits, including its high strength-to-weight ratio, non-corroding properties, thermal conductivity, and recyclability.
 This manufacturing method also allows for lower tooling costs and shorter lead times than comparable processes.
 Look below to see some of the industries we work in.

 Windows, doors, moldings, and handrails are among the most common uses for extrusions in commercial and residential projects.
 Skyscrapers feature aluminum curtain wall, while aluminum display systems can be found in many shops.

 Good thermal conductivity properties make aluminum suitable for many heat dissipation applications.
 Extrusion is used in the manufacture of heat sinks.
 And aluminum works well for enclosures, panels, LED lighting solutions, and more.